Catoni-style confidence sequences for heavy-tailed mean estimation: Discussions and extensions

 since $\Mcat_t \le M^{\mathsf{C}*}_t$ and $\Ncat_t \le N^{\mathsf{C}*}_t$.
-By \cref{lem:comparison} in \ref{sec:pf}, this larger pair of supermartingales $M'_t$ indeed yields a CS even tighter than the Catoni-style CS.
+By \cref{lem:comparison} in \cref{sec:pf}, this larger pair of supermartingales indeed yields a CS even tighter than the Catoni-style CS.
 However, we remark that the difference between this tighter CS and the Catoni-style CS is small as $\lambda_t$ decreases; and this tighter CS is computationally infeasible: finding the root of $ M^{\mathsf{C}*}_t, N^{\mathsf{C}*}_t = 2/\alpha$ suffers from non-monotonicity (so that we may not easily find the largest/smallest root which defines the endpoints of the CS) and high sensitivity.
-However, it is easy to \emph{test} if $\mu$ is in this tighter CS, i.e. if $ M^{\mathsf{C}*}_t, N^{\mathsf{C}*}_t \le 2/\alpha$ actually holds.
+However, following the discussion in \cref{sec:testing}, it is easy to \emph{test} if $\mu$ is in this tighter CS, i.e.\ if $ M^{\mathsf{C}*}_t, N^{\mathsf{C}*}_t \le 2/\alpha$ actually holds.
 Therefore, we recommend that one use the Catoni supermartingales when constructing a CS, but use \eqref{eqn:tighter-sm1}, \eqref{eqn:tighter-sm2} when sequentially testing the null \cref{ass:mean}.

-\section{Concluding Remarks}
+\section{Concluding remarks}

-In this paper, we present three kinds of confidence sequence for mean estimation of increasing tightness, under an extremely weak assumption that the conditional variance is bounded.
-The third of these, the Catoni-style confidence sequence, is shown both empirically and theoretically close to the previously known confidence sequences and even confidence intervals that only work under light tails that require the existence of all moments, as well as their decay.
+In this paper, we present three kinds of confidence sequences for mean estimation of increasing tightness, under an extremely weak assumption that the conditional variance is bounded.
+The third of these, the Catoni-style confidence sequence, is shown both empirically and theoretically to be close to the previously known confidence sequences and even confidence intervals that only work under light tails requiring the existence of all moments, as well as their decay.

 This elegant result bears profound theoretical implications.
-We now know that the celebrated rate of shrinkage $\mathcal{O}(t^{-1/2})$ and rate of growth $\mathcal{O}(\log(1/\alpha))$ of confidence intervals produced by MGF-based concentration inequalities (e.g. Chernoff bound \eqref{eqn:chernoff}) extend essentially in two directions simultaneously: heavy tail up to the point where only the second moment is required to exist, and sequentialization to the anytime valid regime.
+We now know that the celebrated rate of shrinkage $\mathcal{O}(t^{-1/2})$ and rate of growth $\mathcal{O}(\log(1/\alpha))$ of confidence intervals produced by MGF-based concentration inequalities (e.g.\ Chernoff bound \eqref{eqn:chernoff}) extend essentially in two directions simultaneously: heavy tail up to the point where only the second moment is required to exist, and sequentialization to the anytime valid regime.